novitatlabs/file/README.md

 # FILE CREATION TOOL

-A script to create a file with copyright comments and guard macros.
+A automated scripting tool which will create a file with copyright comments and guard macros.
 As for now, the tool suppports C, C++ and Python.

 ## Getting Started